Winston Churchill: Health issues to eventual resignation

 Churchill was nearly 77 when he took office and not in good health following minor strokes.
 By December 1951, George VI had become concerned about Churchill's decline and intended asking him to stand down in favour of Eden, but the King had his own health issues and died on 6 February 1952.
 Churchill developed a friendship with Elizabeth II and, in spring 1953, accepted the Order of the Garter at her request.
-He was knighted as Sir Winston on 24 April 1953.
-It was widely expected he would retire after the Queen's Coronation in June 1953 but, after Eden became seriously ill, Churchill increased his own responsibilities by taking over at the Foreign Office.
-Eden was incapacitated until the end of the year and was never completely well again.
-On the evening of 23 June 1953, Churchill suffered a serious stroke; the matter was kept secret and Churchill went to Chartwell to recuperate.
+He was knighted on 24 April 1953.
+It was widely expected he would retire after the Queen's Coronation in 1953 but, after Eden became seriously ill, Churchill increased his own responsibilities by taking over at the Foreign Office.
+On 23 June 1953, Churchill suffered a serious stroke; the matter was kept secret and Churchill went to Chartwell to recuperate.
 He had recovered by November.
 He retired in April 1955 and was succeeded by Eden.